-Mr. François R. Roy is a corporate director since 2010.
-From 2007 to 2010, he was Vice Principal (Administration and Finance) of McGill University.
+Mr. François R. Roy has been a corporate director since 2010.
+He was Vice Principal (Administration and Finance) of McGill University from 2007 to 2010.
 From 2000 to 2003, he was Chief Financial Officer of Telemedia Corporation, a private portfolio company.
-Previously, he was Executive Vice President and Chief Financial Officer of Quebecor Inc., an organization in telecommunications, entertainment, news media and culture, from 1998 to 2000, and Executive Vice President and Chief Financial Officer of Avenor Inc., a producer of newsprint and wood products, from 1997 to 1998.
+Prior thereto, he was Executive Vice President and Chief Financial Officer of Quebecor Inc., an organization in telecommunications, entertainment, news media and culture, from 1998 to 2000, and Executive Vice President and Chief Financial Officer of Avenor Inc., a producer of newsprint and wood products, from 1997 to 1998.
 Mr. François R. Roy also holds a Master of Business Administration degree from the University of Toronto and was a member or chairman of audit committees for several public and private corporations.